What is an overactive bladder?

 Overactive bladder, also called OAB, describes a combination of symptoms that can include:

 -An uncontrolled frequent and sudden urge to urinate.

--Urinate many times during the day and night.
+-Pass to urinate many times during the day and night.

 These symptoms can disrupt your life, even if you are able to get to the toilet in time when you feel an urge to urinate.

--Inability to control the sudden urge to urinate.
+-The difficulty of controlling the sudden urge to urinate.

 -Urinate few times in 24 hours.